Alborada del gracioso: Music

 The music consists of two sections of lively dance music, separated by a rhapsodic, extended song.
 The opening is marked assez vif (fairly quick), ♩ = 92.
 Like the piano original, the piece begins with imitations of guitar music.
 In the orchestral version they are produced by the first harp, played close to the sound board, along with precisely arranged pizzicato violins and violas.
 The basic metre of the opening section is 6/8 but Ravel varies it with occasional bars of 3/8 and 9/8.

 The music is mainly quiet for the first 28 bars as the themes are established.
 They are then brought together in what the commentator Eric Bromberger describes as "a great explosion of sound, subtly tinted by Ravel's use of castanets, tambourine, cymbals and harp". and then a fortissimo chord introduces the central episode, a plaintive 3/4 melody for solo bassoon – the clown's song – alternating with shimmering string sonorities.
 To represent the sounds of the extreme treble of the piano original, the accompaniment to the bassoon melody is scored for 24-part strings, some instruments bowed, others plucked, and deploying a range of harmonics, multiple stops and sul tasto effects.

 The music makes a gradual return to the original tempo; Ravel added four bars to the original score here, making use of woodwind tremolos.
 The piece builds to a conclusion and ends in what critics have variously described as "a blaze of orchestral color", "an exhilarating climax", and "a grand and glorious racket".

+Instrumentation

+The piece is scored for piccolo, two flutes, two oboes, cor anglais, two clarinets, two bassoons, contrabassoon, four horns, two trumpets, three trombones, tuba, timpani, crotales, triangle, Basque drum, castanets, snare drum, cymbals, bass drum, xylophone, two harps, and strings.